+Attendance Policy:

-Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
-I consider 4 consecutive zeros and/or poor grades and participation to be excessive absences in an online course.
-It is your responsibility to log in and do course work EVERY WEEK.
-If I see that you have not logged in in 2 weeks and/or have 4 or more zeros in course work, this could be grounds for withdrawal.
+For this course, that means logging in and completing course work each week.
+If a student accrues more than 4 ZEROS on any assignments, the instructor can and may drop the student with an "X" in the course.

-A student who does not meet the attendance requirements of a class as stated above and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
+Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
+A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.